apache/pulsar/site2/docs/security-token-admin.md

 JWT support two different kind of keys in order to generate and validate the tokens:

  * Symmetric :
-    - You can use a single ***Secret*** key both to generate and validate tokens.
+    - You can use a single ***Secret*** key to generate and validate tokens.
  * Asymmetric: A pair of keys consist of the Private key and the Public key.
     - You can use ***Private*** key to generate tokens
     - You can use ***Public*** key to validate tokens

 ### Secret key

 When you are using a secret key, the administrator creates the key and uses the key to generate the client tokens.
-You can also configure this key to the brokers in order to allow them validating the clients.
+You can also configure this key to the brokers in order to allow the brokers validating the clients.

 #### Create a secret key

 > Output file is generated in the root of your pulsar installation directory.
-You can also provide absolute path for the output file using the command below.
+You can also enter the command below to provide absolute path for the output file.
 ```shell
 $ bin/pulsar tokens create-secret-key --output my-secret.key
 ```
-Run this command to generate base64 encoded private key
+Enter this command to generate base64 encoded private key.
 ```shell
 $ bin/pulsar tokens create-secret-key --output  /opt/my-secret.key --base64
 ```